 The vision has been well enough understood to encourage buy-in to Gondwana Link.
 The overall Gondwana Link area (Figure 1) is defined by a broad 'swish' developed early in the program.
-It contains the highest quality remaining habitat and the least fragmented portions of the South Western Australian Biodiversity Hotspot (Myers et al. 2000) ), and therefore has arguably the greatest opportunities for protecting and re-building functional, resilient landscapes.
+It contains the highest quality remaining habitat and the least fragmented portions of the south western Australia Biodiversity Hotspot (Myers et al. 2000) , and therefore arguably the greatest opportunities for protecting and re-building functional, resilient landscapes.
 It also has relatively supportive political and social frameworks in place, and a number of willing conservation groups and other organisations who share the vision and are working towards its achievement.